TimmyMC/Schema.NET/.github/SECURITY.md

 ## Reporting a Vulnerability

-Contact [Muhammad Rehan Saeed](https://github.com/RehanSaeed) to report a security vulnerability.
+Contact [Timmy Christensen](https://github.com/TimmyMC) to report a security vulnerability.
 You will be thanked!